 Whilst I would have loved to test the Type-D v2.0 on the S15 much more than just the 1 trackday, my sentiments are the same – better initial bite, stronger overall stopping power and minimal fade.
 I look forward to giving getting the S15 back to its best and pushing the 1:06 barrier again with this higher performing compound.

 In conclusion, what’s there not to love about Intima’s new Type-D v2.0 pad?

-Sure there are better race pads out there in the $350+ bracket which are a completely different level (race spec) but for my club track day type events which this compound is targeted at, the Type-D v2.0 does a bang up job and is still my default choice.
+Sure there are actual race spec pads out there in the $350+ bracket which are a completely different level but for my club track day type events which this compound is intended for, the Type-D v2.0 does a bang up job and is still my default choice.

 P.S These also don’t have any noise after a good track bed in, winning!

-In June 2019, Pearl finally managed to put down some successful times without silicone hoses blowing off or splitting and turbo/manifolds rattling loose.
-No issues at all with braking or fade with the new Type-D v2.0 and watching the 1:08.8 PB on Nexen street tyres, the car can definitely still brake later and deeper:
+In August 2019, Pearl finally managed to put down some successful times without silicone hoses blowing off or splitting and turbo/manifolds rattling loose.
+No issues at all with braking or fade with the new Type-D v2.0 and watching the 1:07.5 PB on Zestino street tyres, the car can definitely still go faster by braking later and deeper: